utunga/thankful/doc/theory.md

 As stated at the beginning the goal of this document is not to define an actual game or solution per se.
 Rather it is to create a framework within such games can be thought about.
 Even once such a game is defined there will still be 'hard problems' to resolve.
 For example one such hard problem would be the question of what is 'fair' vs 'selfish' in terms of behavior of nodes where such behaviors are allowed within the rules of the game but perhaps not felt to be in the spirit of that game.

-In such cases the suggestion is made that we should be inspired by the creator of reddit (and twitter) who, in both cases, allowed their users to guide and/or solve hard problems and provide simple solutions by voting with their feet or by developing new forms of behavior.
+In such cases the suggestion is made that we should be inspired by the creators of reddit (and twitter) who, in both cases, allowed their users to guide and/or solve hard problems, provide simple solutions by voting with their feet or by developing new 'manual' solutions and then build solutions around those behaviors.

-In this domain the two main methods by which users would be able to perform this function would be
+In this domain the, two main tools by which users would be able to perform this function would be
 - by adjusting the behaviors of their agents (particularly, when to accept a 'circle of reciprocity but also in other ways).
-- by being able to look at visualization of the overall network, perhaps in somewhat anonymized form, so they can see what types of behavior are being developed.
+- by being able to look at visualizations of the state of the overall network, perhaps in somewhat anonymized form, so they can see what types of behavior are being developed.

-For this reason, visualizations and user engagement are important parts of any game level solution (as always).
+For this reason, visualizations and user engagement are important parts of any game level solution - as always.